Fork me on GitHub

 </div>

 Here we’re going to interpolate a single item and print out some of its data.
 Now that we have our template, lets render it.
-The method for rendering remote templates in Sammy is partial.
+The method for rendering remote templates in Sammy is render.
 Instead of just logging, lets render the items with our new template:

 $.each(items, function(i, item) {